Protecting the privacy and personal data of the visitors to our site is of the utmost importance to us.

 - You submit an enquiry to us through our website, by email or social media

-- You correspond with us by letter, email, telephone (all incoming calls are recorded) or social media, including where you reference The Maitland Clinic in a public social media post
+- You correspond with us by letter, email, telephone (all incoming calls are recorded for monitoring and training purposes) or social media, including where you reference The Maitland Clinic in a public social media post

 - You take part in our marketing activities

 In order to provide you with the best treatment possible, it may be necessary for us to collect personal information about you from other organisations (only with your prior consent).
 These may include: